finos/FDC3/docs/api/ref/DesktopAgent.md

 ```
 Raises a specific intent for resolution against apps registered with the desktop agent.

 The desktop agent will resolve the correct app to target based on the provided intent name and context data.
-If multiple matching apps are found, the user may be presented with an app picker.
+If multiple matching apps are found, the user should be presented with a resolver UI allowing them to pick an app.
 Alternatively, the specific app to target can also be provided.
 A list of valid target applications can be retrieved via [`findIntent`](DesktopAgent#findintent).

 Returns an `IntentResolution` object with details of the app that was selected to respond to the intent.